 Preparing your Visa and other Official Documentations

-Australian citizens don’t need to provide a Schengen visa or entry visa to travel to Germany; however, there are customary immigration rules that you must adhere to upon your arrival.
-In order to work and remain longer in Germany, you have up to three months from the date of your arrival into the country to apply for a residence permit.
-It is also recommended to prepare other official documentation prior to your travel to Germany such as birth certificates, medical records, work permit, passport, marriage license/certificate, school records and insurance policies.
-In regards to passport preparation, be sure that your passport/s are valid for at least six months from the date of travel.
-If you intend to live in Germany for more than three months, you need to enrol and register at your localEinwohnermeldeamt’, also known as a registration office.
-Depending on where you are in Germany, the registration office in your local area may also be called ‘Bürgeramt’, ‘Bürgerbüro’ or ‘Kreisverwaltungsreferat’.
-You will also be required to provide several official documentation mentioned previously, hence is why you should keep duplicate copies handy.
+If your goal is to stay in Germany beyond the 90-day limit, you have up to three months from your arrival to apply for a residence permit.
+It is also recommended to prepare other official documentation prior to your travel to Germany such as birth certificates, medical records, work permit, passport (valid for at least six months from travel date), marriage license/certificate, school records and insurance policies.
+If you intend to live in Germany for more than three months, you need to enrol and register at your local ‘Einwohnermeldeamt’, also known as a registration office.

 Residency

-Many people decide to look for a suitable apartment or house after they move to Germany.
+Many people look for a suitable apartment or house after moving to Germany.
 So, if that is what you prefer, there are many hotels and holiday house rentals for you to stay in until you find the right home.
 There are many real estate agents and companies that will help you find a new home but, beware of their expensive fees.
 Renting in Germany for a two-bedroom apartment, for instance, is as low as less than 700 Australian Dollars a month.
 Still, the price will vary depending on the apartment size and the distance to the centre of the city.
 Most landlords will request a lot of paperwork such as proof that you can afford to pay the property and some may ask for you to pay three months of rent in advance to use as a security deposit.
 If you do decide to rent out, check your rental agreement to see if some of your utilities such as heat or hot water, is included in the rent.
 If not, many providers can help assist in connecting your home to a supply.

 Transportation